Genius (1991 film): Plot

 Trouble comes from an unexpected side.
 Exiled for petty theft Kostya, Nenashev's assistant, finds the Azerbaijanis with fake antennas and their benefactor - powerful mafioso "Prince" Gilya.
-"Prince", wanting to punish Nenashev who deceived him, orders him to pay a huge sum of money, taking as hostage Sergei's daughter.
-Having sold all the property and taking money in debt, Nenashev collects the necessary amount, but "Prince" requires a new redemption, this time in a foreign currency.
+"Prince", wanting to punish Nenashev who deceived him, orders him to pay a huge sum of money, taking Sergei's daughter hostage.
+Having sold all the property and taking money in debt, Nenashev collects the required amount, but "Prince" requires a new redemption, this time in a foreign currency.
 So without letting go of Nenashev's daughter, mafia takes Nastya as hostage too.

 Realizing that he alone can not do anything, Nenashev refers to the police, which has been on the hunt of the "Prince" for a long time.
-Employees of the department for combating organized crime agree to help Nenashev, but in return he must write a written statement describing all the occurrences of his fraud.
+Employees of the department for combating organized crime agree to help Nenashev, but in return he must produce a written statement describing all the occurrences of his fraud.
 Sergei personally writes it, receives the dollars from the police and goes to meet the "Prince".
 During the transfer of money a special police unit storms the suburban cottage of the mafioso.
-The "Prince" is arrested, and his chief henchman "Mormon" dies in the crossfire and Kostya who betrayed Nenashev.
+The "Prince" is arrested; his chief henchman "Mormon" and Kostya who betrayed Nenashev die in the shootout.

 Nastya and Nenashev's daughter are released, and Sergei wants to take them home.
 However, Major Kuzmin has Nenashev's confession and is ready to arrest him but... in response he receives the latest "trick" of the genius swindler.
-Sergei wrote the text with invisible ink, the evidence has disappeared, and now the stunned Major only possesses an empty sheet of paper.
+The pen Sergei wrote his confession with contained disappearing ink, and the stunned Major realizes he is holding a blank sheet of paper.